Sustainability / GovernanceCorporate Governance

 (2)Performance-linked remuneration

-Performance-linked remuneration of Directors are paid in accordance with the accomplishment of performance indicators designated by the Board of Directors.
+Performance-linked remuneration of Directors is paid in accordance with the accomplishment of performance indicators designated by the Board of Directors.

 Currently, net sales and operating income are used as the indicators to evaluate things such as business growth, market expansion, and improvements in the earning power of our core business.
-These indicators are given a 50-50 weighting, and the basic amount of the performance-based bonus is calculated by multiplying the rank-based amount with a payout rate that fluctuates between 0% and 200% depending on the level of accomplishment of the performance indicators.
-The payout rates linked to the indicators are calculated as follows.- Calculate the standard deviation (σ, sigma) based on the average value of net sales over the past five years.
+These indicators are given a 50-50 weighting, and the basic amount of the performance-based bonus is calculated by multiplying the rank-based amount with a payment rate that fluctuates between 0% and 200%, depending on the level of accomplishment of the performance indicators.
+The payout rates linked to the indicators are calculated as shown in the table below.Indicator Weight Target achievement rate Coefficient Consolidated net sales 50% 120% or more 200% More than 100% but less than 120% *1 100% 100% More than 80% but less than 100% *2 80% or less 0% Consolidated operating income 50% 120% or more 200% More than 100% but less than 120% *1 100% 100% More than 80% but less than 100% *2 80% or less 0% The final amounts of performance-based bonuses are determined by assessing the status of each Director from the perspectives of practicing Sustainable Management Policy and accomplishing Mid-Term Management Strategy and adding or subtracting up to 20% to or from the basic amounts of the performance-based bonuses.

 -